lgm42/microbit_leds-16x8-v2/README.md

 # LED Matrix 16x8 Controller for Micro:bit

-Welcome to the 16x8 LED Matrix project!
+Welcome to the 16x8 LED Matrix project !
 This MakeCode Micro:bit extension enables easy control of a 16x8 LED matrix to draw anything you want on it.

 ## Features